-International Humanitarian Law (IHL) sets the rules of armed conflict which include the protection of civilians, prisoners of war and those neutrally involved such as relief workers and the media.
+International Humanitarian Law (IHL) stipulates the rules of armed conflict which include the protection of civilians, prisoners of war and those neutrally involved, such as relief workers and the media.

-Horrified by the sight tens of thousands of untreated injured soldiers on the battlefield, he organised the local population to provide assistance, regardless of which side combatants fought on.
+Horrified by the sight tens of thousands of untreated injured soldiers on the battlefield, Henry Dunant organised the local population to provide assistance, regardless of which side combatants fought on.

 The Geneva Conventions and their Additional Protocols as they exist today contain numerous provisions granting the Red Cross specific legal protections in times of armed conflict.

-For example, the International Committee of the Red Cross (ICRC) is entitled to visit prisoners of war, and generally speaking can give assistance to victims of war.
+For example, the International Committee of the Red Cross (ICRC) is entitled to visit prisoners of war, and in general, can give assistance to victims of war.
 This legal connection between a humanitarian organisation and a specific area of international law is unique.

 Ireland and IHL

-Ireland is renowned across the world for responding to crises and helping in under-developed places.
-The country has ratified a large number of IHL treaties and in 2008 Ireland helped broker agreement on the Convention on Cluster Munitions adopted by 107 states in Dublin.
+Ireland is renowned across the world for responding to crises and helping in under-developed areas.
+Ireland has ratified a large number of IHL treaties and in 2008 Ireland helped broker agreement on the Convention on Cluster Munitions adopted by 107 states in Dublin.